LaraProject/FacebookParser/README.md

-# Foobar
+# Facebook Parser

-Foobar is a Python library for dealing with word pluralization.
+Facebook Parser is a python tool which can parse *facebook conversation json file* creating at the end a final **.json** file adapted.

 ## Installation
 Use Python 3.5 or above